-- Results of the specialist studies: specialists have indicated the relative significance of potential impacts with mitigation at each of the three alternative sites; - An integration workshop, involving all specialists, on 24 and 25 November 2009, where potential impacts and ranking of the sites was discussed; - Costs; and - Transmission integration requirements.
+- Results of the specialist studies: specialists have indicated the relative significance of potential impacts with mitigation at each of the three alternative sites; - An integration workshop, involving all specialists, on 24 and 25 November 2009, where potential impacts and ranking of the alternative sites was discussed; - Costs; and - Transmission integration requirements.

-Although there are obvious differences between the significance of the impacts of the three alternative sites, all specialists agreed that there are no fatal flaws at any of the sites (provided appropriate mitigation is implemented) and that all three alternative sites are suitable for development of a nuclear power station in time, given sufficient mitigation of impacts.
-Although the current application is only for a single nuclear power station, the assessment confirmed that all sites are suitable for the construction of nuclear power stations.
+Although there are obvious differences between the significance of the potential impacts of the three alternative sites, all specialists agreed that there are no fatal flaws at any of the sites (provided appropriate mitigation is implemented).
+The specialist further collectively agreed that all three alternative sites are suitable for development of a nuclear power station in time, given sufficient mitigation of impacts.
+Although the current application is only for a single nuclear power station, the assessment confirmed that all sites are suitable for the construction, operation and decommissioning of a nuclear power station(s).